tmtsoftware/esw-web-app-example/docs/src/main/flows/base-flow.md

 ## Open in Development Environment

 At this point, you may want to open the project in an Integrated Development Environment (IDE), such as Intellij, if you are using one.
+The template creates two projects, a Scala/sbt-based backend amd a Typescript/npm-based frontend, and because the two projects have different build systems, it is better to open each part, the frontend and backend, in separate IDE projects.
+We recommend Intellij for the backend, and VS Code or Intellij for the frontend.

-In Intellij, you do this by clicking on File->New Project from Existing Sources... and then browsing to the root directory, `sample`.
+To open the backend in Intellij, click on File->New Project from Existing Sources... and then browsing to the backend directory, `sample/sample-backend`.
 It should have a build.sbt file in it.
 Create an sbt-based project, and then accept the defaults, making sure the JDK is set to your installation of OpenJDK 11.